univention/univention-corporate-server/doc/manual/software/updates.rst

 :numref:`software-umc-update` shows the overview page of the module.
 The currently installed version is displayed under :guilabel:`Release updates`.

+..
+FIXME: Needs new screenshots with some package updates actually available

 .. _software-umc-update:

 .. figure:: /images/software_onlineupdate.*